shysaur/dmg-badapple-av/README.md

 ### Variants

-Two other branches in the repo contain older versions which work slightly
+Three other branches in the repo contain older versions which work slightly
 differently:

 - `chiptune_snd` does not have the 3-bit stereo sampled sound, it uses